aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/download-website/_index.md

 ## **Download Website using `PageUrlRestriction` Property**

 Aspose.HTML for .NET provides various options for filtering the URLs of saved pages for a website.
-The [PageUrlRestriction](https://reference.aspose.com/html/net/aspose.html.saving/resourcehandlingoptions/pageurlrestriction/) property restricts loading web pages from specific URLs or domains when rendering an HTML document.
-This property helps improve the rendered page’s security by preventing potentially malicious web pages from downloading.
+The [PageUrlRestriction](https://reference.aspose.com/html/net/aspose.html.saving/resourcehandlingoptions/pageurlrestriction/) property restricts loading web pages from specific URLs or domains when saving an HTML document.
+This property helps improve the saved page’s security by preventing potentially malicious web pages from downloading.

 By default, the `PageUrlRestriction` property is set to `RootAndSubFolders`, meaning only pages in the root and subfolders are processed.
 However, you can set this property to another value - `SameHost` or `None`.
 Setting it to `None` will allow you to load web pages from any domain whose URLs are on the saved website.
 Using this property cautiously is essential, as allowing web pages to be loaded from any domain can increase the risk of security vulnerabilities.